QQuick/zzz_Numscrypt/Numscrypt-0.0.22/numscrypt/docs/sphinx/_build/html/_sources/supported_constructs.txt

 - ns_settings.optim_space setting added, default is False.
 Setting it to True is DISADVISED, since it will result in slow code.

 - ndarray with
-	- dtype int32, float32 and float64, shape, views using offset and strides
+	- dtype int32, float32 and float64, views using offset and strides
 	- multi-dimensional indexing
 	- multi-dimensional slicing
 	- reshape